jilion/sublimevideo-wordpress/readme.txt

 Learn more about the `autoresize` player settings in the [SublimeVideo documentation](http://docs.sublimevideo.net/settings/player-settings#autoresize).

 = How can I play a YouTube video with the SublimeVideo WordPress plugin? =

+Since the version 1.8.0, you can use the visual editor to set your YouTube video.

+For older versions, or if you want to do it manually, please read the following instructions.

 Let's say you want to play the following video: https://www.youtube.com/watch?v=abcd1234